 What a Commercial Plumbing Inspection Includes

 A commercial plumbing inspection is more detailed than a residential one.
-Commercial buildings have larger systems, more fixtures, and stricter compliance requirements.
 A complete inspection usually includes:

 1. Water Supply System Assessment